itxashancode/Vision2Code/README.md

 ## 🤝 Contributing

 We welcome contributions!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-Steps:

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----

 ## 📄 License